nesquena/backburner/README.md

 end
 ```

-That's all!
-Now all beanstalk workers will run through IronMQ.
+Now all beanstalk workers will run their connections through IronMQ.

 ## Acknowledgements